SDP-Rock-Paper-Scissors/RockPaperScissors/docs/ML_PIPELINE.md

 ## Implementation

-Most of the implementation has been adapted from the the android [example app](https://github.com/googlesamples/mlkit/tree/master/android/vision-quickstart).
+In the end the first implementation was chosen, most of this implementation was taken from the the android [example app](https://github.com/googlesamples/mlkit/tree/master/android/vision-quickstart).
 Parts which were not used have been removed.